Doxecitine/doxribtimine: Mechanism of action

 Doxecitine (deoxycytidine) and doxribtimine (deoxythymidine) are used as deoxynucleoside therapies to treat thymidine kinase 2 (TK2) deficiency, a mitochondrial DNA depletion syndrome caused by mutations in the nuclear TK2 gene.
 These compounds act by supplying exogenous deoxycytidine (dC) and deoxythymidine (dT) respectively, facilitating mitochondrial DNA replication through alternative cytosolic enzymes such as thymidine kinase 1 (TK1) and deoxycytidine kinase (dCK).
 The therapy thus bypasses the dysfunctional mitochondrial TK2 enzyme, allowing restoration or preservation of mtDNA synthesis and cellular energy metabolism in patients with TK2 deficiency.

 History

 The efficacy of doxecitine/doxribtimine to treat people with thymidine kinase 2 deficiency who start to show symptoms when they are twelve years of age or younger was established based on data from one phase II clinical study, two retrospective chart review studies, and an expanded access program.
 The survival in participants treated with doxecitine/doxribtimine was compared with the survival in an untreated external control group composed of untreated participants from published literature and one of the retrospective studies in this drug development program.

 Society and culture

 Legal status

 Doxecitine/doxribtimine was approved for medical use in the United States in November 2025.

+In January 2026, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization under exceptional circumstances for the medicinal product Kygevvi, intended for the treatment of adults and children with genetically confirmed thymidine kinase 2 deficiency with an age of symptom onset at or before twelve years of age.
+The applicant for this medicinal product is UCB Pharma S.A.
+Kygevvi was authorized for medical use in the European Union in March 2026.